Boag's Brewery: James Boag Brewery Experience

 Opening in 1826 and originally named The Lame Dog Hotel; the building would go on to be known as The Golden Lion, The Prince Albert, The Prince Alfred, and finally The Tamar Hotel.
-The building was bought buy The James Boag Brewery in the late 1990s; and restored to house the James Boag Brewery Experience (previously Boags Centre for Beer Lovers); from which the James Boag Brewery run daily tours, 7 days a week; as well as running a function center, cafe, and beer garden.
+The building was bought by The James Boag Brewery in the late 1990s and restored to house the James Boag Brewery Experience (previously Boags Centre for Beer Lovers), from which the James Boag Brewery run daily tours, 7 days a week, as well as a function centre, cafe, and beer garden.